 Are reactions and interactions always consistent and relentlessly positive?

-Is everything predictable, and routines, schedules created with input from child?
+Is everything predictable, and routines, schedules created with input from the child?

-Do we teach skills to cope with unstructured time?
+Do we teach skills to cope with and thrive during unstructured time?

-Do they have their own space or territory/Is there a safe space to escape to?
+Do all children have their own space or territory and are there safe spaces to escape to?

 Do you plan and prepare for all transitions?